deepgram/web-next/content/blog/posts/how-to-use-whisper-openais-speech-recognition-model-in-1-minute/index.md

 Have you tried using any of the Whisper models since their release?
-Tell the community about your experience with Whisper in our [GitHub Discussions](https://github.com/orgs/deepgram/discussions/30).
+Tell the community about your experience in our [GitHub Discussions](https://github.com/orgs/deepgram/discussions/30).